ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 This changed the model's job from "estimate where to click from pixels" to "choose from grounded targets".
 The executor then snaps model coordinates or text targets back to those known interactives.

 Here is the comparison across the repeated runs.
-The first three columns are the run configuration; the columns after the divider are results.
 The task-progress column is the average number of module tasks completed across the five runs, divided by the total available tasks in that module.
+The hard canvas visual-only max-step count is low because the harness detected no-progress loops and stopped early.

 <div style="width: min(calc(100% + var(--post-media-overhang)), calc(100vw - var(--post-media-viewport-gutter)), var(--post-media-max-width)); margin: 1.75rem 0 1.75rem 50%; transform: translateX(-50%); overflow-x: auto;">
   <table style="width: 100%; min-width: 760px; border-collapse: separate; border-spacing: 0; line-height: 1.35; font-size: 0.9rem; margin: 0; border: 1px solid var(--border); border-radius: 12px; overflow: hidden;">